hrcloudgit/psug_minutes/projects/project1/1-code-outline.md

 ```
 Review the output and notice the property names and values that are returned.
 The _LogonAge_ value indicates the number of days since the _LastLogon_ value occurred.

-**5. Repeat the function call, but append the following filter before you execute it...**
+**5. Repeat the function call, but...**

+This time, append the following filter before you execute it...**

 ```powershell
 Get-AdsAccounts -AccountType user | ?{$_.LogonAge -gt 30}